red-hat-data-services/rhods-operator/docs/install/distributed-tracing/write-up/RHAISTRAT-1198-installation-procedure.md

 oc create ns distributed-tracing && oc project distributed-tracing
 ```

-`oc` should respond by telling us our namespace was created and we are using that project:
+The `oc` command should output that namespace was created and we are using the intended project:

 ```console
 namespace/distributed-tracing created